praxis/praxis/reference/resource-definitions.md

 There are often situations where many actions within a resource definition will require a common subset of definitions.
-For example, a common set of URL parameters, a common set of Headers, traits or even a common set of allowed responses.
+For example, a common set of URL parameters, a common set of headers, traits or even a common set of allowed responses.

-Praxis allows you to easily define and share common pieces of code across all actions by placing their definitions inside a `action_defaults` block at the resource definition level.
+Praxis allows you to easily define and share common pieces of code across all actions by placing their definitions inside an `action_defaults` block at the resource definition level.
 Here is an example:

 {% highlight ruby %}